denisrosset/qdimsum/docs/README.md

 QDimSum
 =======

-This package is maintained by Denis Rosset, Armin Tavakoli and Marc-Olivier Renou.
-The companion paper is:
+This package was written by Denis Rosset, Armin Tavakoli and Marc-Olivier Renou.

+It implements the algorithms described in

-A. Tavakoli, D. Rosset and M.-O. Renou, [Enabling computation of correlation bounds for finite-dimensional quantum systems via symmetrisation, arXiv:1808.02412](https://arxiv.org/pdf/1808.02412.pdf)
+- A. Tavakoli, D. Rosset and M.-O. Renou, [Enabling computation of correlation bounds for finite-dimensional quantum systems via symmetrisation, arXiv:1808.02412](https://arxiv.org/pdf/1808.02412.pdf)

+and is based on the Navascués-Vértesi hierarchy described in

+- M. Navascués, A. Feix, M. Araújo, and T. Vértesi, [Characterizing finite-dimensional quantum behavior](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.92.042117

+We also mention the first use of symmetrisation applied to the Navascués-Vértesi in the independent work:

+- E. A. Aguilar, J. J. Borkała, P. Mironowicz, M. Pawłowski, [Connections Between Mutually Unbiased Bases and Quantum Random Access Codes](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.121.050501)

 The project is licensed under the [3-Clause BSD License](https://github.com/denisrosset/qdimsum/blob/master/LICENSE.txt).

-If you use that software to produce research outcomes, we'd really appreciate a citation to the paper mentioned above.
+*If you use our software to produce research outcomes, please cite the papers mentioned above.*

 Installation
 ------------